ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

       UpdateHardwareInstance - 0x0
 </pre>

- - #### F. Test an firmware update using the CapsuleApp with the "tampered" capsule image: `CapsuleApp  [tampered-capsule-image]`
+ - #### F. Test an firmware update using the CapsuleApp with the "tampered" capsule image

-     - Expected Result: The firmware update must not be processed.
+     - This is a negative test that verifies whether the firmware update process will correct validate and reject a capsule that has been tampered with.
+The expected result is that the firmware update must not be processed.

+     - To perform this test, follow the vendor provided procedure to perform the update using a capsule that has been tampered with (see the [Preparation](#fwup-prep) step above).

-     - See example below:
+     - Below is an example using the CapsuleApp:

 <pre>
     FS1:> FS0:\EFI\BOOT\app\CapsuleApp.efi FS2:\DeveloperBox.tampered.cap
     CapsuleApp: creating capsule descriptors at 0xFF7BC898